This page is dedicated to race directors interested in having their event hosting the ACU National Championships.

 24hr / 48hr

-The 2023 application form (as PDF) can be downloaded by clicking here.
+The 2024 application form for 50km, 100km, 24hr, 48hr and XL Trail (as PDF) can be downloaded by clicking here.
 The Microsoft Word version is available here.
-The deadline for applications is 12 February 2023.
+The deadline for applications is 8 October 2023.
 Any unassigned championships after that date could be awarded at the ACU Executive's discretion upon receiving an application later in the year.

 --------------------------------------------------------------------------------------------------------